jackie4u/goodboy/README.md

-# Javelin: Product Catalog Management Application
+# GoodBoy: Product Catalog Management Application

-This repository contains a sample e-commerce application built with ASP.NET Core 9, Blazor Server, Entity Framework Core, and SQL Server.
-It demonstrates how to manage a product catalogue, import data from an XML file, and enforce business rules like price change limitations.
+This repository contains a sample e-commerce application built with ASP.NET Core 9, Blazor WASM, Entity Framework Core, and SQL Server.
+It demonstrates managing a product catalogue, importing data from an XML file, and enforcing business rules like price change limitations.

 **Note:** This application is for educational purposes only.
-It is designed to showcase ASP.NET Core and Blazor Server development techniques and is not intended for production use.
+It is designed to showcase ASP.NET Core and Blazor development techniques and is not intended for production use.

 ## Features